kianby/pecosys/README.md

 -    store things in plain text files, forget databases,
 -    be able to rebuild the entire blog offline.

+Pecosys'proposal is to use emails for communicating with the blog administrator.
+Email is no more hype but it's a reliable and cross-platform way to discuss.
+You can answer from your PC, your tablet or your smartphone.
+You can manage things from your home, your desk or remotely.
+Once a comment is received by Pecosys, an email is sent to the blog administrator.
+Depending on the anwser the comment is discarded or published.
+Publishing is possible if Pelican blog is versioned by GIT.
+Pecosys gets its own copy of the blog and it creates comments by adding plain text files to the blog sources and committing to GIT.

 Pecosys is made of three parts:

 -    Pelican plugin adds approved comments to generated pages.
 A comment is a markup file (Markdown or RST) containing metadata like author, published date, article link and the content.